-England’s lush landscape and formal gardens have long inspired garden owners and designers the world over, and there’s no better way to wile away a summer’s day than in acres of gardens in full bloom, feeling the cool spray of a water feature on your face, picnicking on green lawns or losing yourself in a maze.
+England’s lush landscape and formal gardens have long inspired garden owners and designers the world over, and there’s no better way to wile away a spring or summer’s day than in acres of gardens in full bloom, feeling the cool spray of a water feature on your face, picnicking on green lawns or losing yourself in a maze.

 With so many wonderful gardens to choose from, we’ve made your job a little easier by picking 10 of our favourite historical gardens from across England – perfect for a day out.

 Stourhead is a prominent British stately home set in the Wiltshire countryside which is now run by the National Trust.
 Stourhead is famous for its impressive 2,650-acre estate and gardens, which attract tens of thousands of visitors every year.

 The gardens, completed over decades, demonstrate the evolving aesthetic attitudes that bore so many great British gardens throughout the latter 18th and early 19th centuries, inviting guests not just to look but to arrive and experience.

 The classical gardens, born out of enlightenment inspiration, hark back to the perceived dignity of ancient Rome, evoking images of Vergil’s Aneid at every turn, boasting temples to Apollo and Flora, a Romanesque Pantheon and several grottos.
 Moreover, historians have often commented on the gardens’ biblical implications, suggesting that the ‘pilgrims’ who walk this path see it as a modern day Eden: A paradise given, lost and regained.